tarantool/test-run/README.md

   predefined list, see the source);
 * unload all packages except built-in ones (see the source for the list).

+Set _G.protected_globals to list of names to protect custom globals.

 Nothing will be done before a Python test.

 For a `core = app` test suite enabling of this option will lead to removing